ucsf-wynton/wynton-website-hpc/docs/hpc/support/faq.md

 **Q**. _How can I view PNG and JPEG image files?_

 **A**.
-There are few alternatives for viewing images files over
+There are few alternatives for viewing images files over SSH (easy-to-hard):

-SSH:
+  1. Another solution is to view the image files directly in the SSH terminal, but the resolution will depend on what type of terminal you run locally.
+First, call `module load CBI chafa`.
+Then, if you are using a terminal like [iTerm2] or [WezTerm], then use `chafa --format=iterm image.png`.
+If you are using a terminal like [Kitty], then use `chafa --format=kitty image.png`.
+If nothing else works, try `chafa image.png` (the smaller font-size the great image resolution). [**easiest**]

-  1. One set of solutions is to view the images using regular GUI tools viewed remotely over X11.
-This requires that you are connected to {{ site.cluster.nickname }} with [X11 Forwarding](/hpc/howto/gui-x11fwd.html) enabled.
-This allows you to use `firefox image.png`, which launched the Firebox browser on
-     {{ site.cluster.nickname }} and opens the `image.png` file.
-     Another tool is `display image.png`, which is available via `module load Sali ImageMagick`.
+  2. One set of solutions is to view the images using regular GUI tools viewed remotely over X11.
+This requires that you are connected to {{ site.cluster.nickname }} with [X11 Forwarding] enabled.
+This allows you to use `firefox image.png`, which launched the Firebox browser on {{ site.cluster.nickname }} and opens the `image.png` file.
+Another tool is `display image.png`, which is available via `module load Sali ImageMagick`. [**easy, but slower**]

-  2. Another solution is to browser and view the image files via browser-embedded GUIs such as [RStudio Server](/hpc/howto/rstudio.html) and [Jupyter Notebook](/hpc/howto/jupyter.html).
+  3. A third solution is to browser and view the image files via browser-embedded GUIs such as [RStudio Server] and [Jupyter Notebook]. [**more work**]

-  3. A third solution is to view the image files directly in the SSH terminal, but the resolution will depend on what type of terminal you run locally and the font size (the smaller the great image resolution).
-For this, try `chafa image.png`, which is available via `module load CBI chafa`.

 ### Using Microsoft VS Code